 School districts race to invest in cooling solutions as classrooms and playgrounds heat up

-Ylenia Aguilar raised her two sons in Arizona — first in Tucson and later Phoenix, so they’re no strangers to scorching heat.
-Just recently, Phoenix hit its 100th straight day at or above 100 F (37.8 C), shattering the record set in 1993.
+Ylenia Aguilar raised her sons in Arizona, so they’re no strangers to scorching heat.

-She remembers scary moments “seeing soccer kids and my own children pass out and faint from, you know, heat-related illnesses,” she said.
+She remembers “seeing soccer kids and my own children pass out and faint from, you know, heat-related illnesses,” she said.
 “It was seeing my sons dehydrated.”

-Scores of U.S. schoolyards like hers are carpeted in heat-absorbing asphalt, with no shade even for play areas.
-The buildings were often made with wall and roofing materials that radiated heat into indoor spaces.
-Kids are also more vulnerable to heat illness than adults.
-Their bodies have a harder time self-regulating in extreme heat in part because they sweat less, so they can become dehydrated faster.
-Climate change is heightening the risks.
-School closures related to heat are becoming more frequent, according to a report by the Center for Climate Integrity and the firm Resilient Analytics.
+Schools across the U.S. are carpeted in heat-absorbing asphalt and lack shade.
+The buildings were often made with materials that radiated heat into indoor spaces.
+Kids are more vulnerable to heat illness than adults, and extreme temperatures affect learning, performance and concentration.
+Heat-related school closures are becoming more frequent.

 Cool ground surfaces

-Cooling playgrounds and roads by making them more reflective is not new, but interest has been growing along with more understanding of the way the accumulation can affect entire neighborhoods, known as urban heat islands, said Daniel Metzger, a fellow at Columbia Law School who studies these passive climate adaptation technologies.
+Cooling playgrounds and roads by making them more reflective is not new, but interest has been growing along with more understanding of the way the accumulation can affect neighborhoods, known as urban heat islands, said Daniel Metzger, a fellow at Columbia Law School.

-“And as climate change gets worse… I think adaptation measures like this are only going to become more and more important,” he said.

-Workers recently rolled that same cool surface on the parking lot at the Science, Arts and Entrepreneurship School as part of the school’s sustainability goals and efforts to minimize heat.
-Both times, the roofing manufacturer GAF donated the coatings and labor.
+The Science, Arts and Entrepreneurship School recently had that same cool surface painted on their parking lot.
+Both times, the coatings and labor were donated.
 Without that, the school would have had to raise funds, said Scott Starowicz, the school’s co-founder and chief financial officer.

-With the new, cool surfaces, Starowicz said he feels “like we’re doing our part” to mitigate heat.

 Cool roofs and window films

-This affected a lot of kids.
-Chaffey is the second-largest high school district in California with 24,000 students.
-Nearly 65% are Latino or Hispanic.

-Chaffey has now spent $11.4 million in bond money and maintenance funds to convert asphalt shingle roofs to white cool roofing since 2017 — part of district-wide conservation and sustainability efforts.
-It’s important as California heats up; this past July was its hottest on record.
+Chaffey has spent $11.4 million in bond money and maintenance funds to convert asphalt shingle roofs to white cool roofing since 2017.

-These roofs — as well as window films, paints and other technologies — reflect a portion of the incoming solar radiation away from a building, rather than allowing it to transfer into the building as heat.
+These roofs — as well as window films, paints and other technologies — reflect part of the incoming solar radiation away from a building, rather than allowing it to transfer inside as heat.
 These are some of the easiest and least costly actions a district can take.

-Experts agree cool roofing does bring down the indoor temperature and reduce the need for AC.
-Chaffey’s roofs now sit at around 90 F (32 C).
+Experts agree cool roofing lowers indoor temperature and reduces the need for AC.

-The district has also invested in steel shade structures, trees and thermometers that consider things like temperature and humidity to monitor heat stress.
-“There’s a high level of urgency,” said Rick Wiersma, assistant superintendent of business services.
+The district has also invested in steel shade structures, trees and temperature devices to monitor heat stress.

 Cooler, greener schoolyards

-On hot days in Berkeley, Calif., Sharon Gamson Danks remembers seeing her kids and their peers sitting in slivers of shade along the edges of their school building.
-They’d huddle under play structures, too.
+On hot days, Sharon Gamson Danks remembers seeing her kids and their peers sitting in the shade along the edges of their school building.

-“When they’re outside, they’re kind of getting overheated from two directions, both from direct sun exposure but also from really hot surfaces,” said V. Kelly Turner, an associate professor at UCLA.

-Now more schools are tearing out hot asphalt or turf or rubber mats in favor of green schoolyards, which can include grass, gardens, mulch and trees.
-Between 2022 and 2023, California alone granted more than $121 million for these efforts.
-Experts say trees are one of the best ways to cool things down — they lower air and surface temperatures, and research has found that shade from trees alone can reduce the heat children experience by as much as 70 F (21 C).
+More schools are tearing out hot asphalt, turf or rubber mats in favor of grass, gardens, mulch or trees.
+Experts say trees are one of the best ways to cool things down.

-At Parkway Elementary in Sacramento, a city that has led the urban tree planting movement for years, about 50 heat and drought-tolerant trees — including coast live oaks, Chinese elms and ginkgos — replaced an old, rusty backstop and one of three underused, turf soccer fields this summer thanks to a $400,000 grant.
+At Parkway Elementary in Sacramento, trees replaced turf this summer thanks to a grant.
 The project is part of a California schoolyard forests effort to increase tree canopy in public schools, especially in underserved communities.

-Chamberlain Segrest, environmental sustainability manager at Sacramento City Unified School District, said the trees will take years to mature, but “we want to think more long term about what our students and families need, and so planting these trees, even though it’s going to take time for them to mature and provide the full host of benefits, there’s a slew of benefits they provide immediately.”

 Paying for the needed changes